gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.63: Fixes various issues with the creation and cleanup of zip manifest files.
-Various small tweaks and improvements, including backup read/write optimisations.
+* 1.16.65: Fixes a non-persistent reflected XSS issue.
+Do not create a zip manifest file if the zip is still potentially incomplete.
+Faster Dropbox uploads.
 A recommended update for all.